Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/overview.md

 2. Click/tap on the **+ Dashboard** blue button.

    <img src="images/data-sources-my-analytics.png" alt="Dashboard button in my analytics" class="responsive-img" width="90%"/>
 3. In the *+ Visualization* dialog, you will see a list of recently used data sources.
-To create a new connection, select the **+ Data Source** button on the right.
+To create a new connection, select the **+ Data Source** button in the upper right corner.

    <img src="./images/data-sources-list.png" alt="Sample data sources" class="responsive-img" width="70%"/>